12 Questions with Becca Cooke of Red's Mercantile

 Becca’s willingness to host a book club in the store lead to the founding of Dotters Books, and if it wasn’t for Becca’s invitation to participate in the Back Alley Market this summer, CEDE would not exist.
 I’m sure there are other individuals in the community who might say the same about Becca’s involvement (directly or indirectly) in their business.
 She leads by example to show women how to run their own companies, works with the city to encourage small business growth, and her boundless encouragement, kindness, and support tangibly helps women in the Chippewa Valley realize their dreams.
 What makes Red’s Mercantile look and feel different from most shops is that its owner embodies and leads with the adage of “We all do better when we all do better” (a quote from the late US Sen. Paul Wellstone).

-Pictured at the shop, Becca is wearing the Fenwick pullover in lamb’s wool.
+Pictured at the shop, Becca is wearing a custom Fenwick pullover in lamb’s wool.
 The longsleeve, boatneck sweater is a one-of-a-kind piece.
 A similar style can be made to order.

 What role does clothing play in your life?
 Function above high fashion always.
 I am moving from one thing to the next constantly and I need clothes that flow with my lifestyle.
 From working at the shop to running off to an event - comfort is key.
 Love pieces with deep pockets, breathable fabric and room to move.